daisycrego/os_hw3/daisyNotes.md

   - Add it to usys.S, which generates the user-space assembly code for it
   - Add implementation in sysproc.c
 - Ran testLottery: forks, in child runs normally, in the parent sleeps forever.
 Checks whether numTicketsTotal is incremented properly.
-- Ran lotterytest: Awards 2 processes different number of tickets (20 vs 80), runs CPU-intensive spin program, clocks runtimes of each.
+- Ran lotterytest: Awards 2 processes a different number of tickets (20 vs 80), runs CPU-intensive spin program, clocks runtimes of each.
   - Added lotterytest to UPROGS in Makefile
   - Ran 100 and then 500 and then 1000 times.
 During the 1000x run, we recorded the random number selected by the scheduler.
 The distribution of the winning numbers was ____(uniform, non-uniform).

+  A=100
+  B=500

+  Tickets	Average Duration
+  A 20	8.32
+  A 80	6.89
+  B 20	8.29
+  B 80	6.84

+  I don't see any significant imbalance in scheduling between the 2 processes over time.

+  But what about more processes?
+How fair will lottery scheduling be then?

 **?
 Are user processes the only ones "scheduled"?**
-   - I think so, because the only way we end in the kernel is when we trap, interrupt, etc., no?
+   - Yes.
+The scheduler loops through the proc table, which selects a RUNNABLE user process from the process table (ptable).
+There isn't really a scheduling of kernel processes.
+There is no protection because all processes run with equal priority. (?)

 ### Let's trace the lifetime of a user process, or processes in general in xv6.
 Looking in proc.c: